The Plant-Based Eating Craze: Better for you and the planet?

 V on Wheels has been delivering plant-based frozen meals since 2016.

-She's stocking shops like Huckleberry and Bin Inn.
-Whereas she used to make and deliver all the meals herself, she now works with a chef and has much of the food couriered.
-Arena says the company delivers between 20 to 300 meals per week.
+Arena says the company delivers anywhere from 20 to 300 meals per week.

 "I have freezers everywhere and try to keep them full.
 If there are heaps of orders, the stock is there.
-I just have to work faster to restock."
+I just have to work faster to restock," Arena says.

 Arena, a native of Argentina, says she went vegetarian eight years ago for "compassion reasons", but then had a bout with sickness that encouraged her to try to heal herself through nutrition.